 Scope and Purpose

-This document provides guidance to Faculties on managing privacy concerns while teaching remotely.
-Though prepared as a response to new digital assets (i.e., records) created as part of remote teaching during the COVID-19 crisis, the guidance is applicable in general.
+This document provides guidance to Faculties on managing privacy while teaching remotely using online technology.
+Though prepared initially as a response to any new digital assets (i.e., records) that might be created as part of remote teaching during the COVID-19 pandemic, the guidance is applicable in general and applies to recorded course activities, as well as those that are being live-streamed, but not recorded.
+While online proctoring is also addressed below, principal guidance on that course activity resides on a separate, designated website.

 Statutory and Policy Requirements